-“Would you rather spend 20 minutes reading about the hazards of predatory debt collection, or would you rather spend 20 minutes watching someone forgive millions of dollars in debt, complete with a giveaway that professed to put Oprah Winfrey’s famous “You Get a Car!” gimmick to shame?”
+“Would you rather spend 20 minutes reading about the hazards of predatory debt collection, or would you rather spend 20 minutes watching someone relieve millions of dollars in debt, complete with a giveaway that professed to put Oprah Winfrey’s famous “You Get a Car!” gimmick to shame?”

 How John Oliver’s ‘Last Week Tonight” Is Using Stunts to Tell Stories

-John Oliver Just Gave Away Nearly $15 Million (by Forgiving Medical Debt in Texas) — ‘On Sunday night John Oliver staged what he described as “the largest one-time giveaway in television show history,” giving $14,922,261.76 to nearly 9,000 lucky Texans.”
+John Oliver Just Gave Away Nearly $15 Million (by Relieving Medical Debt in Texas) — ‘On Sunday night John Oliver staged what he described as “the largest one-time giveaway in television show history,” giving $14,922,261.76 to nearly 9,000 lucky Texans.”

 3 Things to Know About John Oliver’s Debt Collectors Takedown

 “To top off the segment, Oliver explained how the show created its own debt collection company known as Central Asset Recovery Professionals, or CARP — after the bottom-feeding fish — and spent about $60,000 to acquire $15 million worth of debt for less than a penny on the dollar.
-Rather than trying to collect, Oliver partnered with the non-profit RIP Medical Debt to forgive it.”
+Rather than trying to collect, Oliver partnered with the non-profit RIP Medical Debt to relieve it.”